 Which t-shirt should I buy?

-• Cotton weight: When browsing cotton tees you might notice the term ‘GSM’ (grams per square metre), which is a measurement of the density/weight of the fabric.
+- Cotton weight – When browsing cotton tees you might notice the term ‘GSM’ (grams per square metre), which is a measurement of the density/weight of the fabric.
 Most quality mid-weight tees will typically clock in at around 180-190 GSM but you might want to consider something lighter for summer wear or heavier for cooler conditions.
-GSM is not, however, a measure of the overall quality of the cotton, as this depends on multiple other factors including the finish of the fibres, but it will give you a rough idea of how thick the fabric is before you buy.

-• Casual or sports?: As above, cotton is not generally the best choice if you want to play sports in your tee.
+- Casual or sports? – As above, cotton is not generally the best choice if you want to play sports in your tee.
 It absorbs moisture rather than allowing it to evaporate, meaning cotton tees that get soaked (from rain or sweat) stay soaked, and quickly get cold, heavy and clammy.
-Also – sweaty cotton stinks.
-A lot.
-If you’re going to work up a sweat in your tee, get a technical fabric.

-• Cut and collar: The classic ‘crew cut’ round neck is typical of most casual and technical tees, but the button-and-collar polo neck is also an option.
-For technical tees, look for flatlocked seams to prevent chafing and irritation.
+- Cut & Collar – The classic ‘crew cut’ round neck is typical of most casual and technical tees, but the button-and-collar polo neck is also an option.
+For technical tees, look for flat-locked seams to prevent chafing and irritation.

-Synthetic fabrics with improved moisture management – for when you want to work up a sweat.
+- Technical tees – Synthetic fabrics (Coolmax) with improved moisture management – for when you want to work up a sweat.
 Technical tees work by drawing out sweat away from the skin.

 - Tank tops – Used for more of a comfortable workout tee shirt.
 The sleeveless, summer option is perfect for naturally drawing out sweat with great air flow.
 Look for a lightweight, low-GSM cotton.